M66B/FairEmail/FAQ.md

 Long version:

+*Before version 1.1987*

-* The 256 bit key is generated with *PBKDF2WithHmacSHA1* using a 128 bit secure random salt and 65536 iterations
+* A 256 bit key is derived with *PBKDF2WithHmacSHA1* using a 128 bit secure random salt and 65536 iterations
-* The cipher is *AES/CBC/PKCS5Padding*
+* The used cipher is *AES/CBC/PKCS5Padding*

+*Since version 1.1987*

+* A 256 bit key is derived with *PBKDF2WithHmacSHA512* using a 128 bit secure random salt and 120000 iterations
+* The used cipher is *AES/GCM/NoPadding*

 <br />